-The total payments to each participant is the sum of her forward and real-time payments.
-We call the profits corresponding to these payments $\pi_g^\omega$ for each $g \in \Gfk$ and $\pi_r^\omega$ for each $r \in \Rfk$ in scenario $\omega$.
+The total payments to each participant is the sum of her forward and real time payments.
+We denote the profits corresponding to these payments $\pi_g^\omega$ for each $g \in \Gfk$ and $\pi_r^\omega$ for each $r \in \Rfk$ in scenario $\omega$.
 The above benchmark dispatch model generally defines a suboptimal forward dispatch in that the generator set-points are \emph{not} optimized to minimize the expected aggregate costs of production \cite{bose}.
 Several authors have advocated a so-called stochastic economic dispatch model, wherein the forward set-points are optimized against the expected real-time cost of balancing (cf. \cite{Wong, singleset, Bouffard1, Bouffard2}).
-Our options market design can operate in parallel to such an electricity market, and this model only serves to illustrate the properties of the market design for options.
+Our insurance market design can operate in parallel to such an electricity market, and this model only serves to illustrate the properties of our mechanism.